 Team Velocity = Average Number of Story Points Delivered Per Sprint

 Measuring your team velocity allows you to use previous estimates to predict how long upcoming work will take.
-Of course there will be dips when it comes to people being sick or on vacation, but you should be able to better understand the trends of your team’s collective productivity over time.
+Of course, there will be dips when it comes to people being sick or on vacation, but you should be able to better understand the trends of your team’s collective productivity over time.
 With this information, you'll be able to make better predictions by looking at historical data and adjusting expectations moving forward.

-How to Increase Team Velocity in an Agile Project:
+How to increase team velocity in an Agile project

 Measuring your team velocity doesn’t mean much if you aren’t increasing that velocity.
-Ideally, when you increase your team velocity, you’re more quickly releasing features, shortening the time to value for your customers and increasing equity value for the company.
+Ideally, when you increase Scrum velocity, you’re more quickly releasing features, shortening the time to value for your customers and increasing equity value for the company.

-High-Impact Daily Scrum Meetings: Daily meetings can often feel like a drag, creating major mental fatigue for your team.
+- High-impact daily Scrum meetings: Daily meetings can often feel like a drag, creating major mental fatigue for your team.
 Make sure that you’re entering into these meetings with high-energy and commitment to keeping them direct and productive.

-Focus on System Bottlenecks Over Individuals: Improving a person’s individual performance is one way of tackling inefficiencies, but in many instances, it’s likely a case of a workflow or communication issue.
+- Focus on system bottlenecks over individuals: Improving a person’s individual performance is one way of tackling inefficiencies, but in many instances, it’s likely a case of a workflow or communication issue.
 If you’re frustrated and don’t know why features aren’t completed on time, take a beat and talk to your team about where the system may be failing them.
-This avoids any finger pointing and encourages honest feedback.
+This avoids any finger-pointing and encourages honest feedback.
 (See #3 if you’re struggling to find the time to explore.)

 No one has time to calculate story points and measure velocity manually.
 That’s why we’ve made it simple with our Velocity Charts.
 Quickly see your team's historical speed of work.
 They provide a simple, at-a-glance picture of your velocity, as measured by the total number of story points closed in recent milestones.

-Learn more about ZenHub’s Velocity Charts here.
+Learn more about ZenHub’s velocity reports and charts here.